 - 2 eggs, cold, straight from the refrigerator

-- SIFT the flour back and forth between 2 large bowls 4 to 6 times.
+- SIFT several cups of flour back and forth between 2 large bowls 4 to 6 times.

-- WEIGH 14 ounces of flour on a digital kitchen scale and place it in a bowl.
+- WEIGH 396 grams of flour on a digital kitchen scale and place it in a bowl.
+If you don't have a scale, use 2 ¾ cups flour.

 - WHISK the baking powder and salt into the flour.

-- In a separate bowl, CREAM 14 ounces (1 ½ cups) sugar and butter together with an electric mixer on high for 1 ½ minutes.
+- In a separate bowl, CREAM 340 grams (1 ½ cups) sugar and butter together with an electric mixer on high for 1 ½ minutes.
 Please note: The butter should be about 60° Fahrenheit.
 Warmer butter will cause the cookie to spread too much when baked and not give good results.
 If the butter gets too warm, refrigerate for a few minutes before creaming it.

 - BLEND the eggs and vanilla into the creamed sugar and mix on medium speed for 30 seconds.
 Please note: Take the eggs straight from the refrigerator before blending.
 They should be cold.